Be your best

 Realising her dream: Eh Doh

-Through dedication, study and lots of support from Bendigo Health and community services, Eh Doh has realised her dream of working as a Nurse and is now pursuing a Master of Mental Health with a particular passion for working with older persons.
+Through dedication, study and lots of support from Bendigo Health and community services, Eh Doh has realised her dream.

 Discover Eh Doh's story here.